Following Care in OR

 If your child had teeth removed or gum surgery, there may be a small amount of pinkish drooling and minor oozing for about 24 hours.
 If you notice continued bleeding from the gums, place gauze over the area and have your child bite down firmly for approximately 20 minutes.
 You may want to place an old pillowcase on your child’s pillow in case oozing occurs during the night.
 If excessive bleeding should occur, call Dr. Sakhi.

 There may be soreness of the mouth and jaw muscles after dental surgery.
 The nose and throat may be tender because of the breathing tube used to put your child to sleep.
 The recommended dose of over-the-counter acetaminophen or Motrin (ibuprofen) should be sufficient to control the pain.
 Do not give your child aspirin.

 SWELLING AND BRUISING:

 Swelling and bruising of the mouth and jaws commonly occur after dental surgery.
 To help reduce swelling, you can use ice packs.
-If welling and bruising worsen after 48 hours call Dr. Sakhi.
+If swelling and bruising worsen after 48 hours, call Dr. Sakhi.

 If your child develops a fever, give him or her over-the-counter acetaminophen or ibuprofen as directed.
 If fever remains above 100ºF after giving the medication, call your physician or Dr. Sakhi.
 Do not give your child aspirin.